 How Much Does The All On 4 Cost in Mexico

 Two Five-Day Trips are required.

 A security deposit of $500 is required to lock in your price and secure your appointment.
-A 50% to 70% Installment is required during your first four-day visit.
+A 50% to 70% Installment is required during your first five-day visit.
 The remaining balance is paid on your second four-day visit 3-4 months later.
 If you have periodontal disease, 3 trips may be required.

 Screw-Retained Zirconia Vs Porcelain Bridges

 We do not process or accept direct credit card payments.

 There is a risk that All-on-4 dental implants can fail.
 This happens in about 5 percent of patients.
 It occurs when the implants do not fuse with the bone, primarily due to patients not waiting the required healing time, poor hygiene, or drinking alcohol.
 Most of the time, this can be resolved with a new implant.

 Reducing this risk is hard to do since the dentist, and researchers don’t always know why one implant fails, and others do not.
 However, if the patient follows all care instructions before and after the dental implants procedure, it’s less likely to occur.
 This means maintaining good oral hygiene, eating soft foods, and avoiding smoking.

 Any type of surgery carries a risk of infection.
 Good dentists do everything necessary to minimize this risk.
 However, infections do occur for various reasons.
 One of the most common results is the existence of peri-implantitis, a type of infection.

 Knowing the signs, like the following, is a good way to get the help you need: